What Is The State Fish Of South Carolina

 Fishing Techniques

 Various fishing techniques can be used to target striped bass.
 Trolling, in which a bait or lure is dragged behind a moving boat, is a popular method for covering large areas of water.
-Casting, in which a bait or lure is cast towards a specific target, is effective for fishing around structure.
+Practically speaking, casting, in which a bait or lure is cast towards a specific target, is effective for fishing around structure.
 Bottom fishing, in which a bait is presented on the bottom of the water, can be productive in deeper areas.

 Understanding Striped Bass Behavior